starsplitterrecords/ECAID/EC-AID_Light.md

 The three-tier system reflects that reality while avoiding academic complexity.

 ### EC3 and AID4 as a Practical Descriptor
-Scores like EC3 and AID4 signals:
+Scores like EC3 and AID4 signal:
 - The audience received the work as competent and credible
 - The creator views it as genuinely theirs, with honest acknowledgment of AI assistance